 Specialties: In my practice, I see patients of all ages with many different conditions from all over the world.
 I have taken a special interest in shoulder pathology.
-Though, my practice is certainly open to men and women and all musculoskeletal conditions.
+Though, my practice is certainly open to all musculoskeletal conditions.

-I have the ability to use musculoskeletal ultrasound to help me to both diagnose musculoskeletal injuries and perform injections with direct visualization.
-While not all patients require ultrasound guidance for treatments, it can be helpful in some cases.
+I am certified in musculoskeletal ultrasound, which is a wonderful tool to assist with diagnosing musculoskeletal injuries, performing injections with direct visualization, and for cases that require Nerve Release Injection Therapy.
+While not all patients require ultrasound guidance for treatments, it can be helpful in many cases.
 This is part of an individualized approach.
-With this, I have seen amazing results in my patients with both acute injuries and chronic pain conditions.
+With this, I have seen amazing results in my patients with both acute injuries and chronic pain conditions!

 Writer: I have articles published on chronic neck pain and joint instability as a cause for osteoarthritis, such as Barré-Liéou syndrome and upper cervical instability with real patient data.

 I am listed in PUBMED for my research on neck pain: